You may start noticing signs of voles around your yard, such as narrow surface runways, small burrow openings, or damage to plants and lawns.

 3. Fencing

-You can use fencing as a great way to keep these critters out of your yard, but you must ensure proper installation.
+You can use fencing to keep these critters out of your yard, but you must ensure it is properly installed.

-If you choose to put up a fence, make sure it’s at least a foot high and six inches below the ground’s surface.
+If you choose to put up a fence, bury it 6 to 12 inches underground.
 You should also ensure that there are no gaps in the fence that the voles can slip through.

 4. Hot Pepper Spray